Oxford – full of history, gowns, lectures, and some of the nicest dining spots in the country.

 3. Old Parsonage £££

 The Old Parsonage Hotel and its restaurant are a somewhat swankier affair entirely.
 It’s where the socialites of Oxford hang out in town before drinking zombies at Lola Lo.
 The restaurant is less formal than its sister outfit Quod, though, and focuses on afternoon teas and all-day dining.
-But I think it’s more interesting as it has grounds to veer further from the safe bet of confit duck with red cabbage.
+But it’s more interesting as it has grounds to veer further from the safe bet of confit duck with red cabbage.
 There’s veal, for example, Cornish sole, and a good rabbit pie.

-I’ve got to include this place.
 Oxford’s food aficionados believe this used to be the best restaurant in the city.
 When the magnificent Charles Michel was still about town, he’d frequent the pub.
 So too did the Oxford Gastronomica lot, who know a thing or two about eating.
 When it launched, the Rickety Press was a low-key, food-focused restaurant with fine cooking and ideas you’d struggle to match unless you went out into The Cotswolds, or down to Henley.
 Now, it’s had a bit of a makeover and it seems to be more geared towards a crowd that wishes it were in London but still has a year at university to contend with.
 Pizza and burgers – but good ones.

 6. Sojo ££